c00lgat/OBSIDIAN/Python Essentials 1.md

 As we can see, we received a dictionary in which each key is a word and its value is the length of the word.

+What if we wanted to flip the keys to values and the values to keys?

 ## Two dimensional arrays
 Example: